YASSERRMD/Whatsmeow-rust/README.md

 ### Networking, QR, and encryption

-- Call `bootstrap-network` after registration to store endpoint and latency measurements in the session, mirroring a network handshake.
+- Call `bootstrap-network` after registration to store endpoint, measured latency, status code, and any error message in the session based on a real HTTP request to the configured endpoint.
 - Call `generate-qr` followed by `verify-qr --token <token>` to simulate QR login token issuance and verification.
-- Messages are encrypted with a symmetric XOR+Base64 helper on send; use `decrypt-message --id <message-id>` to view the decrypted body locally.
+- Messages are encrypted with AES-256-GCM using a key derived from your `encryption_secret` (SHA-256).
+The stored ciphertext includes the nonce and authentication tag; use `decrypt-message --id <message-id>` to view the decrypted body locally.

 ## Notes
 - Networking, QR login, encryption, and persistence are implemented as local